What to Avoid During your Home Purchase

 Don't move finances around or change banks.
 Your lending institution will ask for recent bank statements for accounts in your name: savings, checking, money market, and other assets.
 In order to detect fraud, lenders will need a consistent portrayal of how you earn your money and where any additional funds come from.
 Even for practical purposes, moving around cash or switching banks may make it more difficult for the lender to verify your account history.

 Don't give cash directly to your seller (commonly in the case of of "for sale by owner") to be considered a "good faith" deposit.
-As a rule, your good faith money belongs to you, not to the seller until closing.
-Although your FSBO seller might not realize this, your earnest money must go toward the buyer's closing expenses.
-Find a lawyer or other neutral party who will hold the funds or put them in a trust account until closing.
-The final disposition of good faith money, if your transaction fails, should be indicated in the purchase agreement with the seller should document where this good faith deposit should go.
+Your good faith money does not belong to the seller: it remains yours until the sale closes.
+Although your seller might not realize this, your earnest money must be applied to the buyer's closing expenses.
+Get a lawyer or other neutral party who is able to hang on to the deposit or place it in a trust account until closing.
+The final disposition of good faith money, if your transaction fails, should be indicated in the purchase agreement with the seller.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.